 - implementing internal processes that include diversity as a strategic part of the research.

-Search committee chairs can request an unconscious bias and equity and diversity briefing from Sara-Jane Finlay, Associate Vice President, Equity & Inclusion (firstname.lastname@example.org) or Jennifer Love, Senior Advisor to the Provost on Women Faculty (email@example.com).
+Search committee chairs can request an unconscious bias and equity and diversity briefing from Dr. Arig al Shaibah, Associate Vice-President, Equity & Inclusion (email@example.com) or Dr. Naznin Virji-Babul, Senior Advisor to the Provost on Women and Gender-Diverse Faculty (firstname.lastname@example.org).

 The Tri-agency Institutional Programs Secretariat (TIPS) is pleased to launch an unconscious bias training module that will be mandatory for TIPS’ governance and peer review committees.
 The module explains what unconscious bias is, outlines how it can affect the evaluation of applications, and suggests ways to mitigate the influence of unconscious bias.
 The Secretariat wishes to sincerely thank its colleagues at the Canadian Institutes of Health Research for making the original version of this training module available.
 TIPS, in collaboration with SSHRC and NSERC, have broadened the module to be applicable to all disciplines.